-This document presents the deemed savings methodology for the installation of ENERGY STAR® electric steam cookers.
-Steam cookers are available in 3, 4, 5, 6 pan, and larger capacities.
+This document presents the deemed savings methodology for the installation of ENERGY STAR® electric Steam Cookers.
+Steam cookers are available in 3, 4, 5, or ≥ 6 pan capacities.
 ENERGY STAR® qualified units are up to 50 percent more efficient than standard models.
 They have higher production rates and reduced heat loss due to better insulation and a more efficient steam delivery system.
 The energy and demand savings are determined on a per-cooker basis.

 Eligibility Criteria

-Eligible Steam Cookers can have a 3, 4, 5, or 6 pan capacity.
+Eligible Steam Cookers can have a 3, 4, 5, or ≥ 6 pan capacity.
 A list of eligible equipment is found on the ENERGY STAR® list of qualified equipment.
-Eligible building types include independent restaurants, chain restaurants, elementary and secondary schools, colleges and universities, corporate foodservice operations, healthcare, hospitality, and supermarkets
+Eligible building types include independent restaurants, chain restaurants, elementary and secondary schools, colleges and universities, corporate and industrial foodservice operations, healthcare, hospitality, and supermarkets.

+It is required that the post-retrofit ENERGY STAR® electric Steam Cooker and the conventional Steam Cooker it replaces are of equivalent pan capacities.

 Baseline Condition

-Eligible baseline conditions for retrofit situations are electric steam cookers that are not ENERGY STAR® certified.
+The baseline condition for retrofit situations is an electric steam cooker that is not ENERGY STAR® certified.

 High-efficiency Condition